 - We value our workforce and recognise that the vast majority of aged care staff provide services with great compassion and professionalism; and

-- We are hopeful that the Royal Commission recommendations will strengthen the aged care sector and lead to improved outcomes for older Australians.
+- We were hopeful that the Royal Commission recommendations would strengthen the aged care sector and lead to improved outcomes for older Australians.

-The first Hearing of the Royal Commission was held on 18 January 2019, and the Commission is aiming to deliver an interim report in October 2019 and a final report in April 2020.
+The first Hearing of the Royal Commission was held on 18 January 2019, and the Commission aimed to deliver an interim report in October 2019 and a final report in November 2020.

 For further information, or if you have any feedback about the Royal Commission process, please contact Helping Hand on 1300 653 600.

-You can also find out more and follow the progress of the Royal Commission via its website.
+You can also find out more about the Royal Commission via its website.

-Helping Hand welcomes the Royal Commission.
-This is an opportunity for all stakeholders in this sector to demonstrate how we can do better and be better.
+Helping Hand welcomed the Royal Commission as an opportunity for all stakeholders in this sector to demonstrate how we can do better and be better.
 We also see this as an opportunity to highlight the value of our work and our workforce and the respect that should be afforded to our nation’s elders.